-This was why I was in for a good surprise when we went to Oklahoma at Easter time to visit family.
+This was why I was in for a good surprise when we went to Oklahoma in early April 2012 to visit family.
 Grandma surprised us and told us that we were getting "Easter chicks."
 I was thrilled!

 On Good Friday, we drove to a ranch store (I believe it was Atwoods or something like that).
 When I saw the chicks, I was like, "THEY'RE SOOO CUTE!!"

-Here are our hens.
-They began laying in late August and now we get up to three eggs a day, two a pretty rosy brown and one white.
+Here are our 3 hens.
+They began laying in late August 2012.

 Snowball (White Leghorn), our head of the flock.
-She's our best layer, always the first to food, and loves high places.
-She is also our naughtiest, We had problems with her as a chick hopping onto the edge of the rubbermaid box we used as a brooder to perch.
+She's our best layer, always the first to food, and loves to perch.
+She is also our naughtiest.
+We had problems with her as a chick hopping onto the edge of the rubbermaid box we used as a brooder to perch.
 Today, if you let her, she will try to roost on the bathroom windowsill rather than the coop.
 She also is very fast, and loves to dig in the forbidden flowerbed.

-Her favorite hobby is stripping rose petals off the rose bush- again, naughty!
+Her favorite hobby is stripping rose petals off the rose bush or picking blackberries off the blackberry bush- again, naughty!

-And here is Cinnamon (RIR).
+And here is Cinnamon, also Rhode Island Red.
 She is pretty smart and tough and can be sweet or evil.
-She's special that way.
+She doesn't like the babies either, but at least she lets me near her.
 Cinnamon even survived a dog attack several months ago.

 Elphaba is in front and Ninja is in the corner.